dashohoxha/killercoda-scenarios/linux-cli/lesson11/step1.md

    `if false; then echo "It's true."; fi`{{execute}}

-   If a list of commands follows if, the last command in the list is
+   If a list of commands follows `if`, the last command in the list is
    evaluated:

    `if false; true; then echo "It's true."; fi`{{execute}}